metinmayi/Listify/README.md

 A shoppinglist application where you can create and share shoppinglists with friends and family!

+This project is a fullstack project that I've been working on during my free time.
+I use MongoDB as my database, which is connected to my NodeJS Express server.
+The server handles all communication between my DB and my front-end.
+For security measures, I've decided to encrypt the passwords and authenticate users.
+The password is encrypted using Bcrypt.
+Authentication is being taken care of by sending JWT tokens through HTTPonly cookies.
+In the future I might change from JWT tokens to using sessions, as they give the server the ability to revoke sessions, whereas JWT cannot be revoked.

 Technologies used in this project:
 * React